 Primary Area of Need Code Broad Area of Need Description SPLD - Specific Learning Difficulty Cognition and Learning (C&L) Pupils with specific learning difficulties have a particular difficulty in learning to read, write, spell or manipulate numbers and their performance in these areas may not be in line with their performance in other areas.
 Pupils may also have problems with short-term memory, with organisational skills and with coordination.
 Pupils with specific learning difficulties cover the whole ability range and the severity of their difficulty with learning may vary widely.
 Pupils should only be recorded as SpLD if their difficulties are significant and persistent, despite appropriate learning opportunities and if additional educational provision is being made to help them to access the curriculum.
 Specific learning difficulties include: Dyslexia Pupils with dyslexia have a marked and persistent difficulty in learning to read, write and spell.
 Pupils may have poor reading comprehension, handwriting and punctuation.
 They may also have difficulties in concentration and organisation and in remembering sequences of words.
 They may mispronounce common words or reverse letters and sounds in words.
 Dyscalculia Pupils with dyscalculia have difficulty in acquiring mathematical skills.
 Pupils may have difficulty understanding simple number concepts, lack an intuitive grasp of numbers and have problems learning number facts and procedures.
 Dyspraxia Pupils with dyspraxia are affected by an impairment or immaturity of the organisation of movement, often appearing clumsy.
 Gross and fine motor skills are hard to learn and difficult to retain and generalise.
 Pupils may have poor balance and coordination and may be hesitant in many actions (running, skipping, hopping, holding a pencil, doing jigsaws, etc).
-Their articulation may also have poor awareness of body position and poor social skills.
-MLD - Moderate Learning Difficulty Cognition and Learning (C&L) Pupils with moderate learning difficulties will have attainments
+Their articulation may also be immature and their language late to develop.
+They may also have poor awareness of body position and poor social skills.
+MLD - Moderate Learning Difficulty Cognition and Learning (C&L) Pupils with moderate learning difficulties will have attainments significantly below expected levels in most areas of the curriculum, despite appropriate interventions.
+Their needs will not be able to be met by normal differentiation and the flexibilities of the curriculum.
+Attainment in the core subjects will be significantly below chronological age expectations (at least three to four years behind their peers) - e.g. Teacher Assessment will be predominantly within the range pre key stage standards (PKS) 3 to 5 at Year 5 They should only be recorded as MLD if additional educational provision is being made to help them to access the curriculum.
+Pupils with moderate learning difficulties have much greater difficulty than their peers in acquiring basic literacy and numeracy skills and in understanding concepts.
+They may also have associated speech and language delay, low self-esteem, low levels of concentration and under-developed social skills.
+Note: If we believe that a pupil has a moderate learning difficulty then school leaders use the SEND assessment tools to drill down and identify what is contributing to the cognitive delay.